 These exceptionally fragrant juniper berries come from Poland, a country with a rich juniper tradition.
 Juniper bushes and trees grow wild all over Poland, and it will come as no surprise that we offer precisely that juniper.
 With Fairwild label.

 The juniper is a cypress-like shrub or plant that is one of the oldest plant species on earth.
 Even before the current continents were formed, it grew up on Pangea, the primeval continent.
 Nowadays you can find the juniper all over the world, above latitude 40 degrees even in such cold regions as Greenland and Iceland.

-The juniper (Juniperus communis), like the pine and the spruce, bears cones - think of pine cones - on the understanding that they are less than a centimeter in size, and that the scales 'melt' into a berry shape during maturation.
+The juniper (Juniperus communis), like the pine and the spruce, bears cones - think of pine cones - on the understanding that they are less than a centimeter in size, and that the scales 'merge' into a berry shape during maturation.
 Therefore, when you try to crush the juniper berry between your fingers, it falls into pieces.

 Our deep blue juniper berries are exclusively from organic cultivation.
 They are provided with the Fair Wild label, which is issued for responsible wild harvesting.
 For more information about this label, we refer to the official website: www.fairwild.org.

 Smell and taste

 A 'berry' contains only a few oval seeds, sometimes only one.
 The seeds provide the bitter notes, while the rest is dominated by the aroma of resin (α-pinene) predominates, with citrus notes and a surprising sweetness.
 The berries combine excellently with bay leaf and black pepper.

 When you crush the juniper berries, they break into chunks.
 Chop these finely so that you don't get any coarse pieces in your dish, and if you're not so charmed by bitter tones, you immediately remove the single seed.
 The citrus flavor comes into its own when you combine juniper with fruit, from currants and apple (in red cabbage) to citrus fruits, apples and plums.
 A less well-known dish is the Corsican prebonata: beef or veal with tomato, eggplant and bell pepper, red wine and juniper.